Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Introduction

-Are you afraid of learning Computer's own language, the Binary Number System?
-I suppose you are not!
-If you are a Computer Programmer or intend to become one, then I suggest you better learn it.
-No, you are not going to write programs in Binary Numbers, but sooner or later you will come across references to binary, Octal, and Hexadecimal Numbers.
-If you don't like surprises then better try getting some general understanding of this Number System.
+Are you hesitant about learning the computer’s own language—the Binary Number System?
+I hope not!
+If you are a programmer or plan to become one, then I strongly recommend that you learn it.
+No, you won’t be writing full programs in binary, but sooner or later, you will encounter Binary, Octal, and Hexadecimal numbers.
+If you want to avoid surprises, it’s best to build a solid understanding of these number systems early on.

-Let us look at a few simple rules that go with the Decimal Number System, that we are already familiar with.
+Let us explore a few simple rules that go with the Decimal Number System, which we are already familiar with.

 The Decimal Number System.